Have your say on the draft Integrity Code

 Common medications can get you banned

 Even common medications can contain substances that are prohibited in sport.
-This list details some of the most common medications and methods by type, and outlines their status in sport.
+This page details some of the most common medications and methods by type, and outlines their status in sport.
+This should help you to use medications carefully, staying within thresholds and getting a Therapeutic Use Exemption if you need one.

 The only way to keep safe is to check all your medications on Global DRO.